 Broadmoor Secure Hospital IMHA Service

-seAp is commissioned to provide Independent Mental Health Advocacy (IMHA) for patients at Broadmoor Secure Hospital near Crowthorne in Berkshire.
-Our advocacy team is permanently based on site and available Monday - Friday, 9am - 5pm.
-Anyone who would like the support of an advocate can call our free and confidential helpline on: 01344 754598.
+The Independent Mental Health Advocacy (IMHA) service for patients at Broadmoor Secure Hospital near Crowthorne in Berkshire is permanently based on site and available Monday - Friday, 9am - 5pm.
+Anyone who would like the support of an advocate can call this free and confidential helpline: 01344 754598.

 One story tells another story